France profile - Leaders

 Born in 1954 in Rouen, Normandy, and a product of the "grandes ecoles" elite education system, Mr Hollande was an economic advisor to President Mitterrand, and became an MP in 1988.

 Mr Hollande and Ms Royal later split up over his affair with journalist Valerie Trierweiler, who moved into the Elysee Palace with him after his victory in the 2012 presidential election.
-Less than two years later, Ms Trierweiler moved out of the presidential residence after it emerged that that Mr Hollande had been having an affair with an actress, Julie Gayet.
+Less than two years later, Ms Trierweiler moved out of the presidential residence after it emerged that Mr Hollande had been having an affair with an actress, Julie Gayet.

 Prime minister: Manuel Valls